 Assets

 In October 2020, I bought a house in Inchicore.
-This is with a mortgage which is due to be fully paid off in 2054.
-I live there with my partner, with whom I split the mortgage payments and bills.
+This is with a mortgage which is due to be paid off in 2054.
+I live there with my wife and our child.

 Prior to October 2020, I was renting a room in an apartment, sharing with a friend, in Kilmainham.
 Before that, I was renting in Rialto with another friend.
 I previously rented in London (2015-2018), Brussels (2012-2015), and Hanoi (2010-2011).